pmns314/Pansharpening/README.md

 # Pansharpening
-Repository For Remote Sensing Project on Panshaperning Techiques of Data Fusion
+Repository For Remote Sensing Project on Panshaperning Techniques of Data Fusion

 Developed by Paolo Mansi, Alessia Carbone, Nina Brolich